 Aon Middle East is headquartered in the United Arab Emirates but has many offices across the region.
 Aon entered the Middle East market in 1985.
 The firm has a thriving presence in the MENA region, employing over 300 qualified professionals based in the UAE, Bahrain, Dubai, Oman, Qatar and Saudi Arabia.
 Aon is a leading provider of risk management services, insurance and reinsurance brokerage and human resources consulting and outsourcing.
 A

 Aon’s operation in the Middle East is comprised of Aon Risk Solutions, which provides multifaceted retail brokering and risk management services, Aon Benfield, the world’s leading reinsurance intermediary and full-service capital advisor, and Aon Hewitt, which focuses on human resource consulting and outsourcing services.
 They have plenty of job vacancies in divisions including Aon Benfield, Aon Hewitt and Aon Risk Solutions.

 If you are considering a move to the Middle East for consulting, these firms are setting the bar in the region for top consulting services.
-If you’d like to discuss your options 1:1 with one of our ex-MBB consultants, schedule a Power Half Hour with us today!
+If you’d like to discuss your options 1:1 with one of our ex-MBB consultants, book a 1hr conversation with us today!